MicrosoftDocs/bi-shared-docs/docs/analysis-services/server-properties/general-properties.md

 ##### CommitTimeout

-An integer property that specifies how long (in milliseconds) the server will wait to acquire a write lock for the purpose of committing a transaction.
+An integer property that specifies how long (in milliseconds) the server will wait to acquire a write lock when committing a transaction.
 A waiting period is often required because the server must wait for other locks to be released before it can take a write lock that commits the transaction.

 The default value for this property is zero (0), which indicates that the server will wait indefinitely.
 For more information about lock-related properties, see [SQL Server 2008 R2 Analysis Services Operations Guide](/previous-versions/sql/sql-server-2008-r2/hh226085(v=msdn.10)).